What is Invoice Factoring?

 It factors invoices that total $50,000.
 The factor applies the 2% discount rate and purchases them for $49,000.

 Based on the advance rate of 95%, the factoring company sends XYZ an advance of $46,550.
-The wire transfer completes in 24-48 hours, and XYZ uses the working capital to cover expenses.
+The wire transfer is completed within 24-48 hours, and XYZ utilizes its working capital to cover expenses.

 The remaining $2,450 goes into a reserve account.
 Once XYZ’s customers pay their invoices, the factor releases their reserve minus any additional fees.